 What is it?

 The study is simple.
-You'll be asked to take a survey, then wait until the study starts.
-You'll then get a login for the WeDialogue platform.
-You can then use it to read and comment on articles as if it was a normal news website or blog.
-We'd like as many comments as possible, but you can leave as many or as few as you want.
-At the end of the study we'd be grateful if you could take a final survey about how you found it.
+Participants were asked to take a survey, then wait until the study starts.
+They then received a login for the WeDialogue platform.
+They will soon be able to use it to read and comment on articles as if it was a normal news website or blog.
+At the end of the study there will be a final survey about how participants found it.

 Try better ways to debate online